 LINE for Business: Accounts

-Although LINE Official Accounts are free to create, they have several pricing plans depending on usage and the option to buy a premium ID as paid add-on.
+Although LINE Official Accounts are free to create, they have several pricing plans depending on usage and the option to buy a premium ID as paid add-ons.
 LINE Official Accounts also have badges that indicate various levels of verification.

-LINE Official Account Badges
+LINE Official Account Verification: Badges

 Most LINE Official Account comes with an Unverified badge.
 These can be upgraded to a Verified or Premium badge.
 LINE provides little information on the differences between the badges, but we figured things experimentally.